I’d been dreaming about visiting Cairo for years.

 Day One: Visit Zamalek and the City Center

-Zamalek is also called the Gezira Island, and is one of the most modern, hipster neighborhoods of Cairo.
-As you walk around, you’ll come across cute cafes selling cappuccinos and iced lattes, and boutique shops with organic skin products and local produce, like dates, wrapped in fancy boxes.
+Zamalek is also referred to as Gezira Island, and is one of the most modern, hipster neighborhoods of Cairo.
+As the name implies, it’s located on an island in the middle of the Nile, just a bridge-crossing away from the rest of the city.
+As you wander the area, you’ll come across cute cafes selling cappuccinos and iced lattes, and boutique shops with organic skin products and local produce wrapped in fancy boxes.
+The streets are leafy and peaceful; quiet and orderly — at least by Cairo’s standards!

-The island isn’t very big, and you could explore most of it by foot in an afternoon or morning.
+The island isn’t very big, and you could explore most of it by foot on your first morning in town.
 Make sure you catch a glimpse of the 614-foot tall Cairo TV Tower on the southern part of the island.
 You can go to the top for a fee too!
 Aside from that, there are a few museums and culture spots worth visiting, like the Museum of Modern Egyptian Art and Cairo Opera House.

 If there was one neighborhood that I would safely say you can explore alone in Cairo, it’s Zamalek.
-Safe and tranquil, you can confidently get lost in its winding streets where you’ll discover hidden art galleries, quirky shops, and stunning views of the Nile along the way.
+It’s here where you can confidently get lost in its winding streets, where you’ll discover hidden art galleries, quirky shops, and stunning views of the Nile along the way.

 Next, hop in an Uber and get yourself to Downtown Cairo.
 Be prepared for a total change in atmosphere.
 Whilst Zamalek is quiet and fairly empty, Downtown Cairo is absolutely wild!
-It reminded me of the chaos I encountered in Old Delhi, India.
+It reminded me of the chaos of Old Delhi, India.
 The streets are always full of crowds and there are cars tooting their horns everywhere — it’s far from tranquil!

 But the liveliness of this neighborhood of Cairo is energizing and contagious.

-It was also the site of the 1919 Egyptian Revolution, after which it was given its current name, which translates to Liberation Square, though it wasn’t officially changed till 1952.
+It was also the site of the 1919 Egyptian Revolution, after which it was given its current name, which translates to Liberation Square, although it wasn’t officially changed till 1952.

-The square isn’t the prettiest, and there’s a huge roundabout in the center that gets a lot of traffic, but you can’t miss such a historically important spot!
+The square isn’t the prettiest, and there’s a huge roundabout in the center that is jam-packed with cars at all hours of the day, but you can’t visit Cairo and miss such a historically important spot!

 There’s also a statue of Omar Makram in the square and most importantly the Egyptian Museum of Antiquities that has artifacts spanning over 200,000 years of Egyptian history.